 Do I have to pay to attend or is the weekend free?

 Some of the events have overheads to cover, and some don't, some events are funded, some are not, and some events are fundraisers for the local charity, Burrenbeo Trust.

 Do I have to book the events in advance?

 All the events will require booking in advance.
 Please check the programme page for updates on booking information.

 The Burrenbeo Winterage Weekend is a community event which welcomes our members, local residents and visitors; unfortunately we are not equipped to accommodate large groups or those who are trying to make a commercial gain from the event.

 How do I get there?

-For information on how to get to Lisdoonvarna, please follow this link.
-There are several 'gateways' to the Burren including Kinvara, Kilfenora, Corofin and Gort depending on what direction you are coming from.
+In light of the current public health guidelines, most of the Winterage events in 2020 will be taking place online.
+If you would like to visit the region, there are several 'gateways' to the Burren including Kinvara, Kilfenora, Corofin and Gort depending on what direction you are coming from.
 Public transport is limited in the Burren however do check out for public bus options or for train options (nearby stations are Ennis and Gort).
-Many of the Burren Winterage Weekend events may need private transport.
 From the bigger cities to the edge of the Burren, distances are as follows:

 Galway city centre to Lisdoonvarna: 64km/approx. 1 hour & 18 mins